Skills (Beta)

 Automatic Skill routing

-Assistant automatically evaluates your query against available Skill descriptions and determines whether a Skill is relevant.
-If it is, Assistant loads the relevant portions of the Skill to inform its response.
+Glean automatically evaluates your query against available Skill descriptions and determines whether a Skill is relevant.
+If it is, Glean loads the relevant portions of the Skill to inform its response.
 You can also explicitly reference a Skill by name in your prompt.
 Skill routing works best in thinking mode.

 Interoperability